 Role-based authentication is performed through the use of a 32-bit identity value provided in the input token for all services.
-The MFP Cryptographic Module(A) requires the identification and authentication of the user and Crypto Officer roles for each service request; role identification and authentication status is not internally maintained in the cryptographic module.
+The MS1201 Security Sub-system requires the identification and authentication of the user and Crypto Officer roles for each service request; role identification and authentication status is not internally maintained in the cryptographic module.